 - Day 4: Magic Kingdom

 Magic Kingdom is the best park if you’re going with young children.
 They loved most of the rides, and there was plenty for them to do.
-It does seem like Epcot is trying to become more kid-friendly, though Epcot is mostly about food and drinks, which most young children don’t appreciate.
+Epcot seems to be trying to become more kid-friendly, though Epcot is mostly about food and drinks, which most young children don’t appreciate.

 Total Cost: $2,973

-One of the best reasons to stay on property at Disney is all of the transportation options.
-We ended up taking a bus, monorail, ferry boat, and Skyliner at one point or another.
-In addition, the Disney Magic Express provided transportation to and from the airport at no charge, though my understanding is this will no longer be an option at the end of 2021.
-Instead, you’ll need to either pay to use a 3rd party bus service or other options like Lyft, Uber, or rental car.
+Transportation options are among the best reasons to stay on property at Disney.
+We took a bus, monorail, ferry boat, and Skyliner at one point or another.
+When we went, the Disney Magic Express provided free transportation to and from the airport, though this service is no longer available.
+Instead, you’ll need to pay for a 3rd party bus service or other options like Lyft, Uber, or a rental car.

 While on the property, we used the bus service the most.
-The busses to the parks frequently ran to and from the hotel to Magic Kingdom.
+The buses to the parks frequently ran to and from the hotel to Magic Kingdom.
 In our experience, the waits were relatively short to Magic Kingdom but tended to be longer on the way back.
-We were able to take the Skyliner from Pop Century to Epcot, which was fantastic.
+We could take the Skyliner from Pop Century to Epcot, which was fantastic.

 My kids thought it was another ride.
-However, it did end up breaking down on the day we were at Epcot, and some of our family ended up getting stuck for about an hour.
+However, it did break down on the day we were at Epcot, and some of our family got stuck for about an hour.
 So, if you are claustrophobic or afraid of heights, the Skyliner may not be the best option in case of a similar breakdown.
 Thankfully, our rides were smooth, and it only took about 20 minutes to get from Pop Century to Epcot.